Qinnn/Qinnn.github.io/_posts/2015-04-25-Quasi phase matching.md

 The most commonly used technique for creating quasi-phase-matched crystals is periodic poling.

 ---
-This page is from Wikipedia [Quasi-phase-matching](http://en.wikipedia.org/wiki/Quasi-phase-matching)
+This page is from Wikipedia [Quasi-phase-matching](http://en.wikipedia.org/wiki/Quasi-phase-matching) for a test.